Error Correction for Message Streams: Introduction

-In this work, we investigate whether such an encoding $\enc(x)$ exists that allows Bob to compute $f(x)$ in low space, regardless of which function $f$ Bob wishes to compute.
+In this work, we answer the question in the affirmative.
 Our main result is a scheme that protects any streaming algorithm against noise in the incoming stream.
 More precisely, we give an encoding $\enc(x)$ of length $O(n^{4+\delta})$ such that any streaming algorithm running in $s$ space on the noiseless stream can be converted to one running in $s \cdot \polylog(n)$ space on the encoded stream.
 It is correct with high probability whenever at most $\frac14 - \eps$ of the stream was corrupted.
 In the specific case where Bob's function is a linear function such as dot product, our encoding can be made to have length $O(n^{2+\delta})$.